Lahali/rainbow-todo/README.md

 ## Component

-This app was made to have and easy-to-use to-to app, but at the same time with an attractive visual component.
+This app was made to have and easy-to-use to-do app, but at the same time with an attractive visual component.
 It is fully responsive, it can be used in any device.

 ## Installation